All Episodes

 And we should not for one moment forget that it was Hezbollah that was responsible for the death of 241 American Marines in 1983.

-What I don't believe is that we ought to uh honor that with an address before a joint session of the House.
+What I don't believe is that we ought to honor that with an address before a joint session of the House.

-I will not attend uh the joint session unless the Prime Minister explains his commentary and apologizes for his words.
+I will not attend the joint session unless the Prime Minister explains his commentary and apologizes for his words.

-How utterly big of you, Miss Deloro.
+How big of you, how utterly big of you, Ms. DeLaurel.

 Let me tell you something.

-Uh if if this is just a random thought just occurred to me.
+This is just a random thought just occurred to me.

-If there's anybody in here who's presenting greater problems to progress around the world vis-a-vis this country, it's half the Democrats in this country as opposed to this poor man who is risking his life.
+If there's anybody in here who's presenting greater problems to progress around the world, vis-a-vis this country, it's half the Democrats in this country as opposed to this poor man who is risking his life.

-These people want to act courageous and they want to act brave and they want to act like they're behind all this, and they're nothing but a bunch of political partisan hacks who are so aggrieved over their loss of power, they will do anything to get it back.
+And they're nothing but a bunch of political partisan hacks who are so aggrieved over their loss of power, they will do anything to get it back.

-But if this man's not entitled to speak in the House, then half of the Democrats aren't either, on the same basis that they sought to deny his speech today.
+But if this man's not entitled to speak in the House, then half of the Democrats aren't either on the same basis that they sought to deny his speech today.

 Back in just a second.